lhapaipai/symfony-vite-dev/docs/src/guide/getting-started.md

 </html>
 ```

+## 💻 Vite dev server

-When you launch Vite in development, it will launch an HTTP server on port 5173 and serve your `index.html` file by rewriting the urls of your `<script>` tags and assets.
+When you launch Vite in development with `npx vite`, it will launch an HTTP server on port 5173 and serve your `index.html` file by rewriting the urls of your `<script>` tags and assets.

-Thus, a request to the address: `http://localhost:5173` will return your file `index.html` with the following code.
+Thus, a request to the address: `curl http://localhost:5173` will return your file `index.html` with the following code.

 ```html{4,10}
 <!DOCTYPE html>